Our own environmental footprint

 In the run-up to the ‘Paris UN Conference on climate change’ (COP21) in December 2015, KBC Group emphasised this engagement by signing the ‘Message from Belgian stakeholders in support of the COP21’.

-- The ambition to obtain ISO 14001 certification in all our core countries by the end of 2017.
+- The ambition to obtain ISO 14001 certification in each core country.
 This external certification confirms the quality of our environmental management system.
-The target was achieved Q2 2017.

 Here you can find an overview of our main key environmental non-financial targets.

 Below you find an overview of our achievements.
 For more detailed information, please see the KBC Group Sustainability Report.